IvanHijanoPerez/BreakingBadApp/README.md

 <img align="center" width="300" alt="portfolio_view" src="./docs/logo.png">
 </p>

-## Definition:
+## Description:

+Android application developed in the Kotlin language.
+The application shows the characters of Breaking Bad (https://breakingbadapi.com/) in a list and when you click on a specific character, a new page opens with more details about the chosen character.

 ## Features:

-- Firebase Authentication
-- Firebase Realtime Database
+- Retrofit
+- Jetpack Compose
-- Firebase Storage
+- Jetpack Viewmodel
-- Firebase Messaging
+- MVVM
-- Picasso
+- Clean Architecture
-- Volley
+- Coroutines
-- Gson
+- Dagger Hilt
-- Spanish and English traductions
-- Material Design
+- Coil

 # Screens